#include "optarg.h"#include "helper.h"#include <string.h>#include <math.h>#include <stdlib.h>Go to the source code of this file.

 key1=double*,key2=void*,key3=int,key=double,...

 If you have at least one asterisk (*) in the specification, then the corresponding argument needs to be a pointer.
-Internally, all pointer types are void*
+Internally, all pointer types are void* and stored along with the given specification.

 Be VERY careful to typecast all variables to match the type you indicated.
 For example, if you have a float-variable and pass it as double, you need to typecast to (double).